titolins/nscmr/README.md

 ### templates
     * rearrange flash messages in fullwidthheader.html
     * add 'add to wishlist' button to products
+    * incorporate admin css into studio duvet (registration page)
+        * Think if user page should not use card as well (instead of sidebar)
+        * Use the already existing js to make the transitions in user page (jquery or bootstrap??) - basically delete user.js

 ### tracking
     * after building the initial db, configure [Flask-Analytics].